Alvah Bessie: Spanish Civil War

-From 1935–1937, Bessie was the drama and book editor for the Brooklyn Eagle.
+From 1935 to 1937, Bessie was the drama and book editor for the Brooklyn Eagle.
 Alarmed by the rise of European fascism, he began working for the anti-fascist cause.
 He was further radicalized by his conversations with fellow Brooklyn Eagle reporter Nat Einhorn who was a founder of the Newspaper Guild's New York local.
 In 1936, Bessie joined the Communist Party (CPUSA).
 In late 1937, he became one of the approximately 3,000 Americans who volunteered for the International Brigades that were aiding the Republican side in the Spanish Civil War.

 After sailing for Spain in January 1938, Bessie trained and deployed as a soldier in a front-line combat unit with the Abraham Lincoln Brigade.
 He participated in the Ebro offensive from July to September 1938, eventually attaining the rank of sergeant-adjutant.
 He also served as a correspondent for Volunteer for Liberty, an International Brigade publication.
 He recorded his daily experiences in a series of notebooks.
 Upon his return to the U.S. in December 1938, he used the notebooks to write Men in Battle, which was praised by Ernest Hemingway as "[a] true, honest, fine book.
 Bessie writes truly and finely of all that he could see ... and he saw enough."